Behaviorism: The Science of Observable Behavior in Psychology

 Little Albert Experiment

-The experiment demonstrated stimulus generalization and how fears can be learned through association.
+This response generalized to other white, furry objects, showcasing stimulus generalization and how fears can be acquired through association.

 Skinner’s Box